hl2guide/combined-adblock-lists/README.md

 # Testing v2

-I'm currently testing **v2** that uses threading and workers to speed up the Python script.
+I'm currently testing **v2** that uses threading and many workers to speed up the Python script from 25 seconds to 3 seconds.